aeverall/seestar/README.md

 * SURVEY_survey.csv - spectroscopic catalogue template.
 * SURVEY_fieldinfo.csv - spectroscopic field pointing catalogue template.
 * photometric/field1.csv - folder for photometric catalogue files for each field in the spectroscopic survey (an example template file, field1.csv, is also included).
+* isochrones/ - folder for isochrone files (You'll need to move these in yourself)

 Once you have created this folder, you must replace the template files with real field files:
 * Spectroscopic catalogue (SURVEY_survey.csv).
 This file will be a comma separated file with at least the following five columns (appropriately labelled): galactic longitude in radians ('glon'), galactic latitude in radians ('glat'), apparent magnitudes ('Happ', 'Japp', 'Kapp'), field id tag for the star ('fieldID').
 The file can have other columns too but they won't be used.
 * Photometric catalogue for each field in the spectroscopic catalogue (photometric/FIELD-ID.csv).
-Comma separated file listing all starts on the field pointing in the photometric catalogue.
+Comma separated file listing all stars on the field pointing in the photometric catalogue.
 It will have at least the following four columns (appropriately labelled): galactic longitude in radians ('glon'), galactic latitude in radians ('glat'), apparent magnitudes ('Happ', 'Japp', 'Kapp').
 The file can have other columns too but they won't be used.
 * Locations and IDs of the spectroscopic field pointings (SURVEY_fieldinfo.csv).
 This file gives the central galactic longitude in radians ('glon') and galactic latitude in radians ('glat') of each field, half angle in radians ('halfangle') and the color and magnitude limits imposed by the spectroscopic survey ('Magmin', 'Magmax', 'Colmin', 'Colmax').
 If none are imposed, write "NoLimit".
+* PARSEC isochrone files can extracted from [isoPARSEC.tar.gz](https://drive.google.com/drive/folders/1mz09FRP6hJPo1zPBJHP1T0BNhtDOkdGs?usp=sharing).
+Move isochrone_interpolantinstances.pickle into the isochrones/ folder.
+Without the isochrones, you can still generate the selection function in observable coordinates.

 The information held in SURVEY-NAME_fileinfo.pickle need to now be updated with the file locations, and some other bits of information in order to calculate the selection function.